Chart Color Schemes

 Morpeth features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.1% of all households, including 19.1% couples with children, 35.1% couples without children, and 8.9% single parent families.
-Non-family households comprise the remaining 35.9%, with lone person households at 33.8% and group households making up 1.7%.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 64.1% of all households, including 19.1% couples with children, 35.1% couples without children, and 8.9% single parent families.
+Non-family households constitute the remaining 35.9%, with lone person households at 33.8% and group households making up 1.7% of the total.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households